the-turing-way/the-turing-way/Chapter_Version_Control.md

 - *How to use version control for your own project and how to use it well*

-  - *Merging*
-    - *Problem = once you've got your changes working you want to combine them into your main thing*
-    - *VC lets you merge changes in*
-    - *How to merge*
-    - *Best practice for merging, e.g. don't put half finished stuff in.*
-  - *Merge conflicts*
-    - *Problem = May have made changes to master (or whatever sub-branch you're merging to (overcomplicating?)) since you started the branch.
-When you go to merge may be incompatible.*
-    - *VC will highlight those changes and let you sort them out*
-    - *How to resolve merge conflicts*
-    - *Best practise for preventing and dealing with merge conflicts, e.g. merge from upstream often, keep branches and commits focused on limited changes, etc.*
 - *Using version control to collaborate.*
   - *Introduction*
     - *Science is becoming increasingly collaborative.
 If you have a lot of people working on the same codebase all changing it things can get messy and tangled very fast.
 Also how a lot of major open source projects are run by this.*